 Investing in your employees, and showing them you care about their happiness and wellbeing is the best way to manage and boost employee performance – and make remote workers feel appreciated.
 If you treat your staff as the valuable asset that they are, in return, they will put more effort into their work and be more loyal to the business out of genuine affection and respect.
 This is a sustainable way to ensure staff work hard.

 This increase in productivity and employee retention will pay off in higher profits as well as company leaders feeling rewarded by the good karma and stronger relationships at work.
 You’ll also be able to recruit talented employees more easily, as the best workers will want to work for the most rewarding business.

 The twenty companies above all understand this, making them great places to work and more successful businesses because of it.

 Once you’ve laid the foundation for happy, motivated employees, how do you encourage their performance and allow for personal growth on a daily and weekly basis?

-Performance management software can help bring out the full potential of each employee, through clear structure and data-driven progress tracking.
+Performance management software, like Betterworks, can help bring out the full potential of each employee, through clear structure and data-driven progress tracking.
 It’s really useful software for the finer details of productivity, allowing employees and managers alike to understand what works and what doesn't.